bparanj/crystal/programming/rails/configuration.md

 ## Configuration

-Following the principle of dependency isolation, the configuration elements are typically isolated in a few files.
+Following the principle of dependency isolation, the configuration elements are  isolated in a few files.

 ## Exercises